 When you decide to hire an attorney, it's because you believe the government has evidence against you.
 In this situation, your attorney's role is crucial.
 They will negotiate with the federal prosecutor on your behalf, aiming to secure the best possible outcome for you.
 If you're in this position, I encourage you to reach out.
 Let me put my 30 years of experience to work for you.

-I started working for the prosecutors in 1992, and in 1993, I worked for a judge as his research attorney.
+I began working for the prosecutors in 1992, and in 1993, I served as a research attorney for a judge.
 Finally, in 1994, I opened up my criminal defense practice, representing people like you.

 So, if you need the best, you or your loved one has a federal criminal case and are trying to figure out what a judge might sentence you to, come and sit down with me.

 We'll go over everything.
 We'll talk about the case.
 We'll look at the federal sentencing guidelines.
-I'll explain to you how they work, how we look at the criminal history and your offense level, and then how the judges decide what type of sentence they'll give a person.
+I'll explain to you how they work, how we assess your criminal history and offense level, and then how judges decide on the type of sentence to give a person.

 If the sentence is upwardly oriented, the defendant can appeal, and if it's downwardly oriented, the government can appeal the decision.